School-based support

 Salford Business School (SBS)

-Our employability hub at SBS supports both undergraduate and postgraduate students across all business disciplines and law.
+Our employability hub supports undergraduate and postgraduate students across all business disciplines and law.
 Our drop-ins are in room 624, Maxwell Building.
-These take place from 14:00-16:00 on Monday, Tuesday, Thursday and from 10:00-12:00 on Wednesday and Friday.
-We host a range of events across the academic year.
-This includes our Employability Week which takes place in both trimester 1 and 2.
+These take place from 14:00-16:00 on Monday, Tuesday and Thursday and from 10:00-12:00 on Wednesday and Friday.
+We host events across the academic year.
+This includes our Employability Week which takes place in trimester 1 and 2.
 Students can engage with industry partners through live presentations, speed networking, and interactive workshops.
-Please email us or book an appointment with one of our advisors for any employability or placement related support.
+Please contact us or book an appointment with one of our advisors for any employability or placement related support.

 School of Health & Society